Nonprofit Banking | 5 Things Every Nonprofit Should Know

 U.S. Bank has tailored its nonprofit checking account considering charities of most sizes and budgets.
 Therefore, with them, you have zero monthly maintenance fees and no minimum balance restriction.
 In addition, you get 1800 free transactions per year.
 The process is flexible since nonprofits usually have more transactions in a particular season and fewer in others.

-The U.S. Bank also allows your nonprofit to have 300 free cash deposits per year.
+The U.S. Bank also allows your nonprofit to have 300 free cash transactions or $30,000 free cash deposits per year.
 They are available across 3000 branches nationwide, so you need not worry!
 But in some locations, they do have a limited number of branches.
 So it’s advisable to check yours accordingly.

 3. Wells Fargo

 Wells Fargo is known to be the best option for smaller nonprofit organizations.
-Your first 50 transactions with the bank will be free per month.
-Additionally, you can deposit up to $3000 without any fee in a month.
+Your first 100 transactions per fee period are free.
+After 100, it’s $0.50 for each transaction.
+Additionally, you can deposit up to $5,000 without a fee during each fee period.

 Being the 4th largest bank in the US, they are available across 8000+ branches nationwide.
 Naturally, you need not fret about banking services with Wells Fargo.
 However, you must maintain a minimum of $500 balance to avoid the monthly maintenance fee ($10).
 This often becomes a major turnoff for some small nonprofits.